 The Texas bill was introduced in March and is currently pending in committee.
 If it makes it out of committee there is little likelihood of stopping it.
 The coalition that brought this bill did so without detection.
 We need eyes watching new legislation at the state level.
 Akin Gump actively solicited members to submit their contact information for the grassroots action database.

 Advocacy Day was a tremendous success with 50 NAPBS members sharing the NAPBS message with congress.
-The day kicked off with opening messages from Senators Tim Walberg, who introduced HR548, and Sheldon Whitehouse.
+The day kicked off with opening messages from Senators Tim Walberg, who introduced HR548 (the “Certainty in Enforcement Act”), and Sheldon Whitehouse.